Bobby Witt Jr. Player Props: Royals vs. Phillies

 Bobby Witt Jr. At The Plate

-- Among the qualified hitters in MLB, he ranks 48th in batting average, 112th in on-base percentage, and 37th in slugging.
+- Among qualifying hitters, he ranks 46th in batting average, while his on-base percentage ranks 113th and he is 33rd in slugging.

-- Witt Jr. enters this game on a six-game hitting streak.
-Over the course of his last games, he's hitting .500 with two homers.
+- Witt Jr. enters this game on a seven-game hitting streak.
+Over the course of his last games, he's hitting .409 with two homers.

-- Witt Jr. has reached base via a hit in 70 games this season (of 108 played), and had multiple hits in 34 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.